dan-leo/masters/thesis/v8/twopager.md

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/maxCurrent_histogram.pdf}
-\captionof{figure}{The latency-energy measurement hardware is limited to 128mA, and therefore we can see some clamping here.
+\captionof{figure}[Max current of packets histogram]{The latency-energy measurement hardware is limited to 128mA, and therefore we can see some clamping here.
 It shouldn't affect the energy readings much however, as maximum current occurs only during the first few microseconds of the random access preamble.}
 \end{center}
 \end{minipage}